 I paused, a half-hour later, just outside the door marked in Chinese and English: "Ta Ch'ing Lottery-Insurance Corporation, Ltd." From inside came muted voices, then laughter.
 I knocked.
 The laughter ceased abruptly.
 Steps cautiously approached the door.
 A face peered suspiciously at me, long-jawed, pale, surmounted by lank blond hair that fell over one eye.
 I handed him my business card.
-He stared at it and then said: "Oh Lorden Barless Li Yusen's
+He stared at it and then said:

-"Oh. . .
+"Oh. . . .
 It's Mr. Parkes.
 Li Yuan's friend.
 Come in."